 Sighing, Katarina stood.
 She dug into the large pouch hanging in the front of her belt, rummaging about until her search produced a small wooden hemisphere.
 Dylan got to his feet as the hedgewitch unscrewed the top.
 Inside sat a metal disc and a little arrow, which wobbled and swung the same way no matter how the woman turned it.

 “Is that a compass?”
 He’d seen drawings of them, cruder designs than this.
 It was some sort of old dwarven technology, always sought to be improved upon by Dvärghem’s greatest.
 Never did he dare to believe he’d actually see one in action.

 The woman laughed, clear and musical.
 “It is.
 Not many are able to recognise one at a glance.”
 She swung about and pointed in a seemingly arbitrary direction.
 “North is that way and your camp is…?”

 “To the east.”
 Somewhere.
 The sergeant’s path had meandered so much that anything beyond the man travelling in a vague westerly direction could be a fair bet.
 “A few hours away, maybe?”

 “Then we go east.”
 She strode out of the ruin and across the clearing in what he assumed was the correct way.

 Katarina waited at the tree line.
 “We’ve several hours before nightfall, it’d be best to get as far from this place as possible.”
-She absently rubbed at her face, hissing as her finger slid over the wound over the bridge of her nose.
+She absently rubbed at her face, hissing as her finger slid over the wound on the bridge of her nose.

 “Wait.”
 He slipped his hand into the crook of her elbow, halting and turning her in one gentle movement.
 “Let me see to that.”
 Cupping her jaw, he focused his magic on the injury.
 Warmth flowed through him.
 The bliss of life poured out his fingertips and into her skin.
 Beneath the encrusted blood and dirt, the slice down her cheek slowly knitted itself back together.
 “How did you manage this, anyway?”